What is Passive House?

-- Extremely quiet.
-Triple-pane glass and thick insulation also provide superior sound insulation
+- Extremely quiet – Triple-pane glass and thick insulation in the walls also provide superior sound insulation.

-- Super energy efficiency.
-Performs 80-90% better than standard construction, with simply no need for a conventional heating system
+- Super energy efficiency – Performs 80-90% better than standard construction, with simply no need for a conventional heating systems.

 While Passive House is certainly the world’s most ambitious and verified energy-efficient building standard, most people invest in this type of construction for the higher quality of living.

 Passive House is an obvious platform when planning for net zero construction.
 Net zero construction means that the building produces the same or more net energy than it consumes.
 It stands to reason that before we worry about producing excess energy, we need to first reduce the energy we consume.
 With only about 10% of the space heating requirements of conventional homes you can see that it makes sense to start with an energy efficient envelope before we take it to the next level and aim for Net Zero.